BriandFMarie/noSQLTP/README.md

 Run `npm start` for a dev server.
 Navigate to `http://localhost:3000`.
 You will have to add 'nodemon' in global if you want that application change automatically new changes.

 ## Running unit tests
 Run `npm test`.

+## API Documentation
+To see API Documentation, you have to navigate to `http://localhost:3000/api-docs`.

 ## Project